rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 inferno in the background
 5C5.
-Publications consisting entirely or chiefly of illustrations If a publication consists entirely or chiefly of illustrations, account for this fact by specifying “all ill.” or “chiefly ill.”
-Optionally, when the illustrations are all or chiefly of a particular type (see 5C2.2), replace “ill.” with the term specifying the particular type.
+Publications consisting entirely or chiefly of illustrations If a publication consists entirely or chiefly of illustrations, account for this fact by specifying "all ill." or "chiefly ill."
+Optionally, when the illustrations are all or chiefly of a particular type (see 5C2.2), replace "ill." with the term specifying the particular type.
 : all ill.
 : chiefly maps